People who can take this option are on lower incomes and are registered with a local council.

 Rent in advance

-It’s important to stay on top of your rent payments and so we ask all customers to pay rent in advance when they sign up to a property.
-If you’re paying by Direct Debit going forwards, then we’ll ask you to pay a month’s rent.
-If you’re in receipt of full Universal Credit or Housing Benefit, we’ll ask for 2 weeks’ rent upfront.
+It's important to stay on top of your rent payment and so we ask all customers to pay rent in advance when they sign up to a property.
+We ask all customers to pay 4 weeks’ rent upfront.
+If you're unable to make this payment, please speak with the Letting Coordinator dealing with your move.

 If you’re going to struggle to make this payment, it’s important you discuss it with us as soon as possible.
 Letting us know at the end of the process could lead to your move being delayed.